Never the Same Twice

-After Hurricane Sandy struck on October 29, 2012, for instance, the changes to the barrier beach were hard to overlook.
-The history-making hurricane brought with it high water levels and large waves that scoured sand from the dunes and beach face.
-In some places, the force of moving water pushed sand over the top of dunes and across the width of the island toward the Great South Bay.
+During storms, high water levels and large waves can scour sand from the dunes and beach face.
+In some places the force of moving water may push sand over the top of dunes and across the width of the island toward the Great South Bay.

-While storms can result in drastic landscape change virtually overnight, these larger-scale shifts also serve as a reference point from which we can observe smaller more gradual shifts in our shoreline.
+Such larger-scale shifts serve as a reference point from which we can observe smaller more gradual changes in our shoreline.
 Whether slow or sudden, subtle or obvious, natural landscape change is certain and is an integral part of the evolution of the barrier island.